-At Billingshurst Primary we are committed to teaching in a manner that results in all children loving learning, having a sense of the world around them and the world within them.
+At Billingshurst Primary School (BPS) we are committed to teaching in a manner that results in all children loving learning, having a sense of the world around them and are emotionally literate themselves.
 We want each child to have an understanding of their own talents and interests and we are committed to working with each child and family to achieve the very best for each child, academically, creatively, emotionally and socially.